secure-compilation/secure-compilation.github.io/index.markdown

 ## How to Apply

-If you are interested in applying for a position on the SECOMP project please send an email to <catalin.hritcu@inria.fr> including an updated curriculum vitae.
+If you are interested in applying for a position on the SECOMP project please send an email to <catalin.hritcu@inria.fr> including an up-to-date curriculum vitae.
 For any questions please use the same email address.